 Rules void defineGreeting(App app, int hour)

-C1 A1
+C1

-min <= hou app.greeting = greeting;
+min <= hour && hour <= max app.greeting = greeting;

 int min int min int max

-Hour From Hour From Hour To
+Hour From Hour To Set Greeting

 0 11 Good Morning

 12 17 Good Afternoon

 18 22 Good Evening

-23 23 24
+23 24 Good Night

-How Decision Tables Are Organized
+How Rule Tables Are Organized

-As you have seen in the previous section, decision tables have the following structure:
+As you have seen in the previous section, rule tables have the following structure:

+Row 1: Signature

+Rules void tableName(Type1 par1, Type2 par2, ..) - Multi-Hit Rule Table

+Row 2: Condition/Action Indicators

-Row# Content Description 1 Signature Rules void tableName(Type1 par1, Type2 par2,) - Multi-Hit Rules Table Rules <javaclass> tableName(Type1 par1, Type2 par2,) - Single-Hit Rules Table</javaclass> 2 Condition/Action Indicators The condition column indicator is a word starting with "C".
+The condition column indicator is a word starting with "C".

 The action column indicator is a word starting with "A".

+All other starting characters are ignored and the whole column is considered as a comment

+Row 3: Code

+The cells in each column (or merged cells for several columns) contain Java Snippets.

+Condition codes should contain expressions that return Boolean values.

+If an action code contains any correct Java snippet, the return type is irrelevant.

+Row 4: Parameters

+Each condition/action may have from 0 to N parameters.
+Usually there is only one parameter description and it consists of two words:

+parameterType parameterName

+Example: int min

-All other starting characters are ignored and the whole column is considered as a comment 3 Code The cells in each column (or merged cells for several columns) contain Java Snippets in the language defined in the table Environment (the default language configuration is openrules.java).
-Condition codes should contain expressions that return Boolean values If an action code contains any correct Java snippet, the return type is irrelevant.
-4 Parameters Each condition/action may have from 0 to N parameters.
-Usually there is only one parameter description and it consists of two words: parameterType parameterName (for example: int min) parameterName is a standard one word name that corresponds to Java identification rules. parameterType can be represented using the following Java types: Basic Java types: boolean, char, int, long, double, String, Date Standard Java classes: java.lang.Boolean, java.lang.Integer, java.lang.Character, java.lang.String, java.util.Date Any custom Java class with a public constructor that has a String parameter One-dimensional arrays of the above types.
+parameterName is a standard one word name that corresponds to Java identification rules.

+parameterType can be represented using the following Java types:

+- Basic Java types: boolean, char, int, long, double, String, Date - Standard Java classes: java.lang.Boolean, java.lang.Integer, java.lang.Long, java.lang.Double, java.lang.Character, java.lang.String, java.util.Date - Any custom Java class with a public constructor that has a String parameter - One-dimensional arrays of the above types.

 Multiple parameters can be used in the situations when one code is used for several columns.
-See the standard example Loan1.xls 5 Columns Display Values Text is used to give the column a definition that would be meaningful to another reader (there are no restrictions on what text may be used)
+See the standard example "Loan1.xls".

+Row 5: Columns Display Values

+Text is used to give the column a definition that would be meaningful to another reader (there are no restrictions on what text may be used).

+Row 6 and below: Rules with concrete values in cells

-Cells in these rows usually contain literals that correspond to the parameter types.
+Text cells in these rows usually contain literals that correspond to the parameter types.

 For Boolean parameters you may enter the values "TRUE" or "FALSE" (or equally "Yes" or "No") without quotations.

-Empty cells inside rules means "whatever" and the proper condition is automatically considered satisfied.
-An action with an empty value will be ignored.
-If the parameter has type String and you want to enter a space character, you must explicitly enter one of the following expressions: :=" " or '=" " or { " "; } Cells with Dates can be specified using java.util.Date.
-OpenRules® uses java.text.DateFormat.SHORT to convert a Rules with text defined inside a cell into 6 and java.util.Date.
-Before OpenRules® 4.1 we concrete values below recommended our customers not to use Excel's in cells Date format and define Date fields in Excel as Text fields.
+Cells with Dates can be specified using java.util.Date.
+OpenRules® uses java.text.DateFormat.SHORT to convert a text defined inside a cell into java.util.Date.
+Before OpenRules® 4.1 we recommended our customers not to use Excel's Date format and define Date fields in Excel as Text fields.
 The reason was the notorious Excel problem inherited from a wrong assumption that 1900 was a leap year.
 As a result, a date entered in Excel as 02/15/2004 could be interpreted by OpenRules® as 02/16/2004.
 Starting with release 4.1 OpenRules® correctly interprets both Date and Text Excel Date formats.

-Valid Java expression (Java snippets) may be put inside table cells by one of two ways: by surrounding the expression in curly brackets, for example: { driver.age+1; } by putting ":=" in front of your Java expression, for example: :=driver.age+1 Make sure that the expression's type corresponds to the parameter type.
+Valid Java expression (Java snippets) may be put inside table cells by one of two ways:

+- by surrounding the expression in curly brackets, for example: { driver.age+1; } - by putting ":=" in front of your Java expression, for example::=driver.age+1

+Make sure that the expression's type corresponds to the parameter type.